-University Presses, Like Academic Journals, Specialize in Particular Areas and Have their Own Audience
+University Presses, Like Academic Journals, Specialize in Particular Areas

 Not all university presses publish in all academic disciplines.
 Like academic journals, they specialize in particular areas, topics, and methodologies.
 So, even if your book is the most brilliant piece of scholarship since the dawn of time, you are unlikely to convince a university press who does not specialize in your field to publish it.

-Takeaway: Before you propose your book to university presses, you first need to know which presses even publish in your field.
+The Takeaway: Before you propose your book to university presses, you first need to know which presses even publish in your field.
 Then, you need to honestly asses your book before then identifying which presses publish books like yours in topic, methodology, and scope.

 Both Academics and Non-Academics Review Your Proposal to Decide whether Your Book Gets a Contract

-Takeaway: Your book manuscript should be written for scholars in your academic discipline.
+The Takeaway: Your book manuscript should be written for scholars in your academic discipline.
 Your book proposal, however, should be accessible to three groups: 1) senior scholars in your field; 2) academics who do not specialize in your field; 3) intelligent non-academics who understand the basics of your field.

-University Presses Need to Make Money
+University Presses Need to Consider A Book’s Commercial Prospects

 University Presses have Different Levels of Prestige Within Different Academic Disciplines